Freephone helpline: 0800 917 8495

 The risks cannot be eliminated, but sensible precautions can be taken to avoid activities that may pose a higher threat.

-Becoming your own patient self-advocate
+Becoming your own self-advocate

-It’s a must for anyone who’s managing a serious or rare disease such as vascular EDS and for those who are caregivers.
+It’s a must for anyone who’s managing a serious rare disease such as vascular EDS and for those who are caregivers.
 You’ll feel more prepared to self-advocate if you start learning all you can about vascular EDS, especially about how to get access to the medical care you need, and any scans that may be required such as a CT or MRI.

 It is not uncommon for someone with vascular EDS to attend their local Emergency Department, only to find that the medical staff have very little of no knowledge of the condition, they might suggest they know about Ehlers Danlos syndrome (EDS) when in fact they probably know absolutely nothing about the vascular type.